dreamonkey/responsive-image-plugin/README.md

 ### How do I enable/disable conversion and/or resolution switching?

 Conversion and resolution-switching are enabled by default.
-If you want to disable them globally, set `conversion.converter` and/or `resolutionSwitching.resizer` to `null` into the loader options.
+If you want to disable them globally, set `conversion.converter` and/or `resolutionSwitching.resizer` to `null` into the plugin options.
 Currently there is no way to disable them on a per-image basis.

 ### Which default value should I use for `defaultSize`?